Jeddo, Japan

-Jeddo and Yedo or Yeddo are anglicisations referring to the town and port of Edo, Japan and the adjacent large bay, and generally to the ruling shogunate of Japan during the 1850s and 1860s, which was based in Edo.
-After 1868, Edo was renamed as Tokyo.
-The names Jeddo and Yedo became commonly used by English-speaking people in the mid-1800s, following the expedition of Commodore Matthew Perry, which resulted in the opening of Japan to trade.
+Jeddo and Yedo or Yeddo are anglicisations referring to the town and port of Edo, Japan and the adjacent large bay, and generally to the ruling Tokugawa shogunate of Japan during the 1850s and 1860s, which was based in Edo.
+After 1868, Edo was renamed Tokyo.
+The names Jeddo and Yedo became commonly used by English-speaking people in the mid-1800s, following the expedition of Commodore Matthew C. Perry, which resulted in the opening of Japan to trade.
 Neither name is in common use today, as a name of reference for Edo, or the bay, or the Tokugawa shogunate associated with Edo.
 Following the Perry Expedition, there was an increase in popular interest in Japan, and a number of American communities were named Jeddo or Yeddo.

-Anglicizations for the port of Edo and Edo bay in Japan
+Anglicizations for the port of Edo and Edo Bay in Japan

-Jeddo and Yedo are called anglicizations, because they are a rendering into the English language of the verbal sound of the name of the town of Edo, Japan.
+Jeddo and Yedo are called anglicizations because they are a rendering into the English language of the verbal sound of the name of Edo.
 Edo was the site of Edo Castle, which was the base for the Tokugawa shogunate (also known as the Tokugawa bakufu and the Edo bakufu), a feudal regime that ruled Japan from 1603 to 1868, in the name of the Japanese emperor who resided in Kyoto castle.
 In 1868, the shogunate was abolished during the Meiji Restoration, after which the name of Edo was changed to Tokyo.

-The role of Commodore Perry
+Role of Matthew C. Perry

-When visited by Commodore Matthew Perry, Edo (literally meaning "bay-entrance" or "estuary") had grown to a sophisticated urban city of roughly one million people, and was a busy port at the upper end of Edo bay.
+When visited by commodore Matthew C. Perry, Edo (literally meaning "bay-entrance" or "estuary") had grown to a sophisticated urban city of roughly one million people, and was a busy port at the upper end of Edo Bay.
 This large bay was the venue for Perry's early contact and later negotiations with the Japanese Tokugawa shogunate based at Edo in 1852, 1853, and 1854, which resulted in treaties in 1856 opening Japan to trade with the United States and other countries.
 Perry published a three-volume account of the expedition in 1856, entitled Narrative of the Expedition of an American Squadron to the China Seas and Japan.
-In that text, Commodore Perry referred to the port of Edo, as well as Edo Bay, using the romanized name of "Yedo".
-Later Books about Pery's expedition used both Yedo and Jeddo for Edo.
+In that text, Perry referred to the port of Edo, as well as Edo Bay, using the romanized name of "Yedo".
+Later books about Pery's expedition used both Yedo and Jeddo for Edo.